1. How long has Wild Planet been in business?

 20. Are Wild Planet products gluten-free?

 All of our products have been tested for the presence of gluten by a third party testing agency.
-The results indicate ZERO parts per million detected – our products are 100% gluten free.
+The results indicate non detectable for gluten.
 We attribute these results to the fact that our products naturally do not contain gluten – we simply pack fish and salt into our tuna and salmon canned products.
 Some varieties of our sardines do contain additional ingredients, all of which are also naturally free of gluten.
-Click here for test data.

 21. Do Wild Planet products contain soy or soy-based ingredients?